OdoJoe/D15-Movie-Lovers-Blog/README.md

 * PEP8 validation

 ## <u>Credits</u>
 * I heavily relied on the course content walkthrough project for the Code Star blog presented by Matt Rudge.
-The entire project was built using the guidance of Matts course content in particular the bootsrap application and some CSS to make the site responsive.
+The entire project was built using the guidance of Matts course content in particular the bootsrap application and some CSS which I used from the walkthrough to help make the site responsive.
 My sincere thanks to Matt and his content as without it I dont think I would've completed this project.